impostorsguides/impostorsguides.github.io/rbenv/part-2/2-w-content.md

 }
 ```

 This helper function just makes a test directory and `cd`s into it.
-We've seen this before- `setup()` is called by the BATS test runner.
+We've seen this before- `setup()` is called by the Bats test runner.

 ### Creating a Ruby version file